t3ran13/php-graphene-node-client/README.md

 ## Creating Own Command

-You have to update $steemAPI/$golosAPI properties in class GrapheneNodeClient\Commands\Commands.php as shown below
+You have to update $map properties in GolosApiMethods/SteemitApiMethods/VizApiMethods classes as shown below

 ```php
 <?php